callstack/linaria/README.md

 Special thanks to [@kentcdodds](https://github.com/kentcdodds) for his babel plugin and [@threepointone](https://github.com/threepointone) for his suggestions and encouragement.

+## Made with ❤️ at Callstack

+Linaria is an open source project and will always remain free to use.
+If you think it's cool, please star it 🌟.
+[Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://github.com/kentcdodds/all-contributors#emoji-key)):